-PRI popularized breathing enough that coaches now integrate a lot of breathing drills into clients’ programming, which is cool.
-Except “drills” to me is the equivalent doing chores and I have a lot of clients who’d rather skip it and get to the exercise part.
+PRI popularized breathing enough that many strength coaches now integrate a lot of breathing drills into clients’ programming, which is cool.
+Except “drills” to me is the equivalent of doing chores and I have a lot of clients who’d rather skip it and get to the exercise part.

 The 3D Breathe

 In Pilates, we talk about breathing as 3D or 360-degree, meaning that we fill all side of the torso with our inhalation.